 - Cornerstone content is content you consider your best or most important.

 Go through each tab and complete them.
 Then modify until you acquire the best results.

 Yoast or any other SEO plugin or tool cannot do its job without content.
 The better the content, the easier to read — the best results.

 The primary goal is to satisfy searcher intent.
 What are site visitors searching for, and what do they want to know?
 Provide that.

 What I usually hear next is “What should I write about?”

 - Part of SEO is writing about what onliners are searching for.
 What do your target customers want to know?
 How do you know what that is?
 Research.

 - Once you do your research, how do you prioritize your targeted keyphrases?
 Map them out.

 You’ve done your keyword research on the topics you know your potential customers want to know about.
-You’ve prioritize your keyword phrases and variations and are ready to start writing.
+You’ve prioritized your keyword phrases and variations and are ready to start writing.
 Now what?